OpenRadioss/OpenRadioss/HOWTO.md

 ### Compiler and development tools

-Compiler is gcc/gfortran version 8 or higher cmake version 2.8 or higher and make are need
+You will need GCC/Gfortran version 8 or higher, [Cmake](https://cmake.org/) version 2.8 or higher, and GNU make.

 Install as sudo or root